-When the regulator is enabled, a low-ESR (<5 $\Omega$ ) capacitor is required on the VCAP/VDDCORE pin to stabilize the voltage regulator output voltage.
-The VCAP/VDDCORE pin must not be connected to VDD, and must use a capacitor of 10 $\mu$ F connected to ground.
+When the regulator is enabled, a low-ESR ( $< 5\Omega$ ) capacitor is required on the VCAP/VDDCORE pin to stabilize the voltage regulator output voltage.
+The VCAP/VDDCORE pin must not be connected to VDD and must use a capacitor of 10 $\mu$ F connected to ground.
 The type can be ceramic or tantalum.
-A suitable example is the Murata GRM21BF50J106ZE01 (10 $\mu$ F, 6.3V) or equivalent.
+Suitable examples of capacitors are shown in Table 2-1.
+Capacitors with equivalent specification can be used.

 Designers may use Figure 2-3 to evaluate ESR equivalence of candidate devices.